Comparing Schemes for Creating Qudit Graph States from 16- & 128-dimensional Hilbert Space using Donors in Silicon: PRELIMINARIES

 As a group V donor, an antimony (Sb) atom embedded in silicon forms a Coulomb potential well capable of binding a single electron.
 Together with this electron, the Hamiltonian of the Sb system can be written as follows:

 The details of this Hamiltonian can be found in various previous work of us~\cite{fernandez2024navigating,Yu2025,Ustun2025,Ustun_fusion}.
 Very briefly, the spin Hamiltonian of the antimony atom built from the tensor product of the electron spin operator and two nuclear spin operators \cite{fernandez2024navigating}.
 The first term in $H_{\text{Sb}}$ accounts for the Zeeman splitting, on both the electron and the nuclei.
 The second term describes the hyperfine interaction that arises from the overlap of electron and nuclear wavefunctions.
 In the last term, where $\alpha, \beta = {x, y, z}$ represent Cartesian axes, $\hat{I}_\alpha$ and $\hat{I}_\beta$ are the corresponding 8-dimensional nuclear spin projection operators.
-The term $Q_{\alpha\beta} = e q_n V_{\alpha\beta}/2I(2I-1)h$ represents the nuclear quadrupole interaction energy, determined by the electric field gradient (EFG) tensor $V_{\alpha\beta} = \partial^2V (x, y, z)/\partial\alpha\partial\beta$ \cite{asaad2020coherent}.
+The term $Q_{\alpha \beta}$ is the interaction energy between the electric quadrupole moment of the nucleus and the electric field gradient, which arises primarily from local strain that breaks the cubic symmetry of the silicon lattice~\cite{asaad2020coherent}.
 This quadrupole interaction introduces an orientation-dependent energy shift to the nuclear Zeeman levels, enabling the individual addressability of nuclear states. $B_0$ represents the magnetic field in which the nanoelectronic device containing the antimony donor is placed, with a value approximately equal to $1 \text{T}$.
 This ensures that the eigenstates of $H_{\text{Sb}}$ are approximately the tensor products of the nuclear states $\ket{m_I}$ with the eigenstates $ \{\ket{\downarrow} , \ket{\uparrow} \} $ of $\hat{S}_z$ because $\gamma_e B_0 \gg A \gg Q_{\alpha\beta}$.
 The latter condition implies $H_{\text{Sb}} \approx B_0(-\gamma_n \hat{I_z} + \gamma_e \hat{S_z}) + A(\Vec{S} \cdot \Vec{I})$ ensuring that the nuclear spin operator approximately commutes with the electron-nuclear interaction.
 This condition allows for an approximate quantum non-demolition (QND) readout of the nuclear spin via the electron spin ancilla \cite{joecker2024error}.